drywaters/anthology/README.md

 * Angular 20 standalone application located in `web/`.
 * Styling is powered by [`@angular/material`](https://www.npmjs.com/package/@angular/material) and its Material 3 design tokens.
 The global theme lives in [`web/src/styles.scss`](web/src/styles.scss).
 * The main page (`ItemsPageComponent`) provides a responsive catalogue view, inline editing, and CRUD actions that call the Go API.
-A dedicated login screen exchanges your bearer token for an HttpOnly session cookie so browsers send it automatically without exposing it to JavaScript.
+A dedicated login screen initiates Google OAuth (non-dev) and relies on an HttpOnly session cookie so browsers send it automatically without exposing it to JavaScript.
 * API base URL is resolved from the `<meta name="anthology-api">` tag (defaults to `http://localhost:8080/api`).
   Deployments can override this without rebuilding by setting `window.NG_APP_API_URL` before the Angular bundle loads (the shipped `assets/runtime-config.js` file is replaced at container start when `NG_APP_API_URL` is defined).
 * The UI seed data and layout offer a curated catalogue dashboard out of the box.